asvid/asvid.github.io/_posts/2018-11-05-android-build-hacks-3.markdown

 I've moved it to separate Gradle script `DokkaConfig.gradle` in project root directory, so in application `build.gradle` all I nedd to do is add `apply from: '../DokkaConfig.gradle'`

 ## Publish it
-After creating awesome documentation it should be available for anyone who needs to use it.
+After creating awesome documentation it should be available for anyone who needs it.
 If its documentation of your employer product, maybe host it internally.
 If it's open-source library - share it with rest of the world just like your code.
 Distribution depends on your needs, and output format depends on your distribution way. `Html` may be best for internal hosting or putting it on your company website - copy generated files and provide link to main documentation `index.html`, also custom `css` can be added to style content.

 ### When
 It also depend on your case.
 You may want to generate documentation after each push to `develop` branch, or just after creating a `release`.
 Or both :)
 I suggest generating after (or during) each release.
-Other case is how many versions of documentation you should keep.
+Another thing is how many versions of documentation you should keep.
 For internal use only last release may be enough, for open-source library it would be nice to keep all releases, or at least major ones.
 Nice example is [https://www.11ty.io/docs/versions/](https://www.11ty.io/docs/versions/).

 But for now lets focus on having at least most recent version of documentation, since `Dokka` doesn't have in-build tools to support documentation versioning and this is whole new topic.

 ### GitHub Pages
 One of output formats of `Dokka` documentation is `gfm` which stands for `GitHub flavored markdown`.
 It allows you to publish for free your documentation via `GitHub Pages`.
 What are GitHub Pages?
 Well this blog is one :) basically they are `html` websites generated from `markdown` by `Jekyll`.
-It works kinda automagically, if you generate your documentation to `/docs` directory, and your GitHub repo settings you select GitHub Pages source as `master branch /docs folder` it will regenerate website each time you push to branch `master`.
+It works kinda automagically, if you generate your documentation to `/docs` directory, and in your GitHub repo settings you select GitHub Pages source as `master branch /docs folder` it will regenerate website each time you push to branch `master`.
 ![GitHub Pages settings](assets/posts/android-build-hacks-3/github_pages.png)

 Also you can select one of few themes for your documentation.